Buzz Cuts To Soft Locs: 8 Black Women On Their Breakup Hair Transformations

 AdvertisementADVERTISEMENT

-Romana, 30, Birmingham, UK: "Cutting my hair was like a spiritual purge."

-Two weeks after her breakup, Ramona walked into her hairdresser’s salon and asked for the chop.
+Two weeks after her breakup, Romana walked into her hairdresser’s salon and asked for the chop.
 Not a trim, not a bob.
 A full reset.
-“I wanted to shave it all off and do a proper Britney Spears,” she says, half-joking, “but I thought that might be a bit too radical.”
+“I wanted to shave it all off and do a proper Britney Spears,” she says, half-joking, “But I thought that might be a bit too radical.”
 Instead, she opted for a shaved-back bowl cut.

-The decision wasn’t spontaneous – she’d been thinking about cutting her hair for over a year.
-But it took the unraveling of her relationship to make the move.
-“I didn’t lose myself,” she says.
-“I betrayed myself.”

-Cutting her hair felt like “a spiritual purge”, says Ramona.
-“There was so much trapped in it that I needed to let go of it”.
+Cutting her hair felt like “a spiritual purge”, says Romana.
+“There was so much trapped in it that I needed to let go of it.”
 Watching her hair fall was scary and safe all at once.
 The terror that settled in while she was in the hairdresser’s chair shifted and made space for newness.

 Post-breakup, she looked in the mirror and saw a version of herself that felt powerful.
 The haircut didn’t give her confidence; it revealed it.
 “Hair grows back,” she says.
 “You can start over as many times as you need to.
 There are no rules.”